Patagonia, Argentina – Chile

 • Asado (Barbecue): This classic Argentine feast stars grilled lamb or cow flipped over a fire.

-• Seafood: Catch of the day like king crab salmon, and mussels get big love by the sea.
+• Seafood: Catch of the day, like king crab, salmon, and mussels, gets big love from the sea.

 • Empanadas: These tasty stuffed breads are packed with different yummies, from meats to cheeses and veggies.